The Veterinary Technician National Examination (

 email@example.com immediately if there is an issue.

-Click here to access the How to Apply page for the VTNE Application, eligibility and credentialing information for the States and Provinces.
+Click here to access the How to Apply page for the VTNE Application and eligibility and credentialing information for the States and Provinces.

 Click here to access the Candidate Handbook.